50 Signs You’re Healthy from Every Type of Doctor

 Marcos Mesa Sam Wordley/Shutterstock

 “Regular menstrual cycles (intervals of 27 to 35 days) are a sign of reproductive health.
 Regular cycles suggest normal ovulation, and that reflects balanced hormone levels from the brain down to the ovaries.
 Women who are unhealthy because they’re overweight or underweight tend to have more erratic or even absent periods; the brain shuts down ovarian function and ovulation doesn’t happen or happens unpredictably.” —Janet Choi, MD, reproductive endocrinologist, CCRM-New York.
-These are the 22 health myths gynecologists want you to ignore.
+To make sure you’ve got the best information for your reproductive health, these are the 22 health myths gynecologists want you to ignore.

 You have thick hair and strong nails